jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Introduction to Selenium, Budibase</h3>
 - Selenium is browser automation tool by which you can create a script which automatically done task like fill credential and click for search.
 - Budibase is a development platform designed for speed and productivity.
-- <p align="justify">With Budibase, developers no-longer experience repetition, long-dev cycles, and frustration.
+- <p align="justify">With Budibase, developers no-longer experience repetition, long-dev cycles.
 Instead, developers are more productive, happier, and can deliver applications they're proud of in minutes.</p>
 -